AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 5.1.
 Cooling costs

 Although there’s no on-premise hardware for the users, cloud providers do need to keep their computing facilities running 24/7.
 And these data centers need to be kept cool.
-And cooling typically accounts for 40% of total energy consumption (80% if centers are located in warm environments).
-The latter becomes more worrying when we consider that most of these centers generating clouds are offshore, and thus, more susceptible to environmental damage.
+Cooling typically accounts for 40% of total energy consumption (80% of centers are located in warm environments).4

 5.2.
 Floods